hashintel/hash/.github/ISSUE_TEMPLATE/feature-request-error-stack.md

 name: Feature request (`error-stack`)
 about: Suggest an idea, feature or enhancement to help us improve `error-stack`
 title: ""
+labels:
+  - A-error-stack
-labels: A-error-stack, C-enhancement
+  - C-enhancement
+assignees:
-assignees: TimDiekmann, Alfred-Mountfield
+  - Alfred-Mountfield
+  - TimDiekmann
 ---

 **Is your feature request related to a problem?
 Please describe.**